ArtifactDB/takane/README.md

   Any integer data type can be used at the discretion of the data generator, though the type's range of values must be representable by a 32-bit signed integer.
 - **For `data_frame.version >= 2`:** A factor column is represented by a integer HDF5 dataset.
   Any integer data type can be used at the discretion of the data generator, though the type's range of values must be representable by a 32-bit signed integer.
-  Each integer is an index into the array of factor levels, found in the `data_frame.columns.levels` property.
+  Each integer is a 0-based index into the array of factor levels, found in the `data_frame.columns.levels` property.
   Each integer should be non-negative and less than the total number of levels, or equal to the missing value placeholder (see below).
 - **For `data_frame.version = 1`:** A factor column is represented by any string dataset.
   Each entry in the string dataset should either be present in the set of levels or be equal to the missing placeholder value (see below).